Scottish Terrier: Famous Scotties and popular culture

 The Scottie and the German Shepherd are the only breeds of dog that have lived in the White House more than three times.
 President Franklin D. Roosevelt was renowned for owning a Scottie named Fala, a gift from his distant cousin, Margaret Suckley.
 The President loved Fala so much that he rarely went anywhere without him.
 Roosevelt had several Scotties before Fala, including one named Duffy and another named Mr. Duffy.
 Eleanor Roosevelt had a Scottish Terrier named Meggie when the family entered the White House in 1933.
 More recently, President George W. Bush has owned two black Scottish Terriers, Barney and Miss Beazley.
 Barney starred in nine films produced by the White House.

 Other famous people who are known to have owned Scotties include: Queen Victoria, Eva Braun, Dwight D. Eisenhower, Jacqueline Kennedy Onassis, Ed Whitfield, Rudyard Kipling, Gilbert Chesterton and President of Poland, Lech Kaczyński.
 Actress Tatum O'Neal owned a Scottish Terrier.
 She was said to be so saddened by her dog's death to cancer and old age that she relapsed into drugs.

 The Scottie is also renowned for being featured in the popular board game, Monopoly, as a player token.
 When the game was first created in the 1930s, Scotties were one of the most popular pets in the United States, and it is also one of the most popular Monopoly game tokens, according to Matt Collins, vice president of marketing for Hasbro.
-In Disney's 1955 film Lady and the Tramp, a Scottish terrier named Jock is the friend of Lady, the American Cocker Spaniel.
-A Scottie named Buster is Fatty's pet in Enyd Blyton's Five Find-Outers and Dog mystery novel series (1943-61).
-A Scottish Terrier named Dulcinea is a scene-stealer in the 1998 Latin American novel Yo-Yo Boing! by Giannina Braschi.
-In P. G. Wodehouse’s Jeeves and Wooster novels, Bertie Wooster’s principal antagonist Aunt Agatha has an Aberdeen terrier called Mackintosh.
-Scottish Terriers are also prevalent in scenes of Coraline (film).
+Disney's 1955 film Lady and the Tramp, its sequel and its 2019 live-action remake feature a Scottish terrier named Jock.
+A terrier similar to Jock is among the dogs passing the message of Pongo and Perdita Dalmatian's fifteen puppies throughout London on the 1961 Disney movie One Hundred and One Dalmatians.
+A Scottie named Buster is Fatty's pet in Enid Blyton's Five Find-Outers and Dog mystery novel series (1943-61).
+A Scottish Terrier named Dulcinea appears in the 1998 Latin American novel Yo-Yo Boing! by Giannina Braschi.
+In P. G. Wodehouse's Jeeves and Wooster novels, Bertie Wooster's principal antagonist Aunt Agatha has an Aberdeen terrier called Mackintosh.
+Scottish Terriers are also prevalent in scenes of the film Coraline.

-In May 2007, Carnegie Mellon University named the Scottish Terrier its official mascot.
-The Scottie had been a long-running unofficial mascot of the university, whose founder's Scottish heritage is also honored by the official athletic nickname of "Tartans".
-Agnes Scott College in Decatur, Georgia also uses the Scottie as their mascot.
-The amateur athletics organisation Jogscotland has an anthropomorphic Scottish Terrier as its mascot.